 Audience is king.
 That’s who we serve.
 Show a media pro that you want to serve their audience and you’ll get more than their attention.
 You’ll earn their interest, respect and potential friendship.

-What about the time factor in personal connection building vs cold pitch emails?
+What about the time factor in personal connection building vs cold pitch messaging?

 “That’s great D Grant, but I don’t have that kind of time.
 I’m doing all the marketing on my own for my project.
 Maybe people who have a ton to time or who can afford to do all the stuff you talk about can have that kind of luck.
 But I’m trying to do everything on my own here…” you might be thinking.